Compliance Guides

 Based on the DOJ’s guidance for web accessibility, as well as precedent set out in past cases, we recommend businesses take the following steps to best position themselves for ADA compliance:

-AudioEye’s Auto Remediations can detect up to 70% of common accessibility issues — and automatically fix about two-thirds of them.
+AudioEye’s Auto Remediations can detect up to 70% of common accessibility issues — including missing image alt text, missing video captions, improperly ordered HTML tags, and certain keyboard accessibility issues — and automatically fix about two-thirds of them.

-With every new blog post, image, and product update, you risk introducing accessibility issues to your site.
+Every new blog post, image, and product update is a chance to accidentally introduce new accessibility issues to your site.
 That’s why one-time audits are insufficient for ongoing compliance — and why you need a scalable plan for accessibility.

 To make accessibility attainable and sustainable, we use Active Monitoring.
 Every time a visitor loads a new page on a website that uses AudioEye, our solution tests for new accessibility issues and deploys automated remediations.

 Certain types of content — such as video, audio, and PDF — cannot be fixed with automation.
 And some accessibility issues are too subjective for automation to resolve.
-For this reason, businesses should employ regular manual accessibility testing conducted by Assistive Technology (AT) testers.
+For this reason, businesses should employ regular expert accessibility testing conducted by certified accessibility experts and assistive technology users.

 As part of your statement, you should include any known accessibility limitations of your website, the measures taken by your organization to ensure accessibility, the environments in which the content has been tested, and references to applicable national or local laws and policies.